brunobord/omgircd/README.rst

 `CHANGES.md <CHANGES.md>`__ document.
 This document also contains a mini-roadmap of the things I'd like to improve in the future.

-**WARNING: This version is Python 3 only ; tested with Python 3.6.**
+**NOTE**: This version is Python 3 only ; tested with Python 3.6.
+Python 3.5 support is not 100% ready yet.

+**WARNING**: This IRC server is highly experimental and is probably not as stable and reliable as a "serious" one.

-Omgircd3 is an Internet Relay Chat Daemon (IRCd) written in Python.
+Omgircd3 is an Internet Relay Chat Daemon (IRCd) written in Python3.
 It is designed to be as simple as possible, while still providing a complete IRC experience.